mjirik/wsitools/README.md

 ## Description
 The main goal is to process and afterwards convert medical histological images in .czi and .ndpi formats on standard picture formats such as .jpg or .png.
+Thanks to this module it is also possible to split large .czi file into tiles.
+Each tile (np.array format) can be processed separately.
+It is possible to write own function for their processing.
+This attitude is good mainly because the size of .czi file could be even several gigabytes, so it can happen that the file does not fit into memory.
+After tile processing these tiles are merged together.
+Merged tiles create picture in .png format.

-## Google Colab notebook
+## Google Colab notebooks
-You can try demo in Google Colab: https://colab.research.google.com/drive/1kDjsbPCEFS65AdRftMJ5JoS8pr350pbW?usp=sharing
+You can try several demos:
+* Basic introduction to wsitools module: https://colab.research.google.com/drive/1kDjsbPCEFS65AdRftMJ5JoS8pr350pbW?usp=sharing
+* Split and merge medical image with tile processing: https://colab.research.google.com/drive/1x9fY0MBUAcPELJuKJl31Hh6i_LYV89Qs?usp=sharing

 ## Installation
 ```commandline